 Keeping communications open

-This automotive manufacturer asked Orange Business Services for support in getting its UK knowledge workers to work securely from home.
+This automotive manufacturer asked Orange Business for support in getting its UK knowledge workers to work securely from home.
 It wanted to maintain productivity as much as possible and asked Orange if it could move 15,000 members of its global workforce to homeworking over a weekend.
 Prior to the pandemic the company had a maximum of just 2,000 users working remotely at any given time.

 The company had a major advantage over its competitors in that it had already invested heavily in an infrastructure that supported homeworking.
 This was primarily due to its heavy Internet usage.
 Orange first added licenses to support the additional users within 48 hours of the large-scale homeworking program starting.
 This process went smoothly and satisfied capacity requirements.